- No stable buildings with a steel construction without CE-marks -

 Horsewalkers are becoming increasingly popular in large and small stables.
 This is not surprising as they offer horses the chance to exercise and spend time in the paddock as well as providing additional training options.
 The cleverly designed systems of Röwer & Rüb have proven their worth for decades and meet very high safety standards.
-The safety grills are suspended so that a panicking horse can slip under the grills that simply fold away in the direction in which the horse is moving.

 “Oh, I would love to have a horsewalker like that!” is something that we often hear from our customers, “but we just don’t have any space for it.”